iobroker-community-adapters/ioBroker.vis-material-advanced/README.md

 ## Attention, old widgets ( < 0.5.0 will be corrupted a little bit)
-    you can repair them manually in vis or export them, edit them, and import them again. for manual : replace "opacity-color": "opac-<somecolor>" with "opacity-color": "<somecolor>". replace colorizeByTemp with colorizeByValue
+    you can repair them manually in vis or export them, edit them, and import them again. for manual : replace "opacityColor": "opac-<somecolor>" with "opacityColor": "<somecolor>". replace colorizeByTemp with colorizeByValue

     Example from sigi234 ( example.json ) and my example2.json are in the github for everybody who wants to test them